Itinerary

 Hiroshima - Miyajima - Hiroshima

-After breakfast, you'll meet your guide in the hotel lobby to visit the Atomic Bomb Dome (Genbaku Dome), a UNESCO World Heritage shell of a building left standing after the 1945 bombing of Hiroshima.
-The structure carries mixed local significance as both a reminder of war and tribute to those lost.
-You visit the Hiroshima Peace Memorial Museum to see exhibits and view the cenotaph flame, which burns until the last nuclear weapon is destroyed.
-Following lunch, you board a ferry to Miyajima Island, known for forests and ancient temples.
-You'll see the famous 'floating' torii that partially submerges at high tide, marking the entrance to Itsukushima Shrine, built in the 12th century.
-You explore the Museum of History and Folklore in a 19th-century merchant's home and walk Omotesando Shopping Street for lunch and souvenirs before ferrying back to Hiroshima.
-Your evening is free.
+Meet your guide at the hotel to visit the Atomic Bomb Dome, the shell of a building left standing after the 1945 bombing and now a UNESCO World Heritage peace memorial.
+Visit the Hiroshima Peace Memorial Museum with its historical exhibits, including the cenotaph flame intended to burn until the last nuclear weapon is destroyed.
+After lunch, take a ferry to Miyajima island, known for its forests and ancient temples.
+See the famous floating torii at Itsukushima Shrine, built in the 12th century and partially submerged at high tide.
+Visit the Museum of History and Folklore in a 19th-century merchant's home, then walk Omotesando Shopping Street before returning to Hiroshima by ferry.
+The evening is free.

 - Meals